Characters: Disgaea 3: Absence of Justice

 - Torture Technician: Comes natural with his love for experimenting and reconstructing his victims.

 - Tsundere: Much like Laharl, if he does something good, he'll try to deny it.

 - What Is This Thing You Call Love?: His research has left him convinced that roughly 70% of a hero's power comes from 'Love', but he doesn't comprehend it at all.

 - Why Don't You Marry It?: The rest of the group is pretty convinced that Mao likes mad science in that sort of way.
 He doesn't exactly help his case against it.

-- Woobie, Destroyer of Worlds: In the "Human World Ending", after each of his party members dies one by one, Mao finally loses it when Super Hero Aurum kills Raspberyl..
-After which, he effortless annihilates him and we are told he destroys the universe, and Mao is left all alone, floating in nothingness for all eternity.
+- Woobie, Destroyer of Worlds: In the "Human World Ending", after each of his party members dies one by one, Mao finally loses it when Super Hero Aurum kills Raspberyl.
+After which, he effortlessly annihilates him and we are told he destroys the universe, and Mao is left all alone, floating in nothingness for all eternity.

-- Wrong Genre Savvy: In one bad endings
+- Wrong Genre Savvy: In one bad ending.